Rorima/javascript/notes.md

 When creating JavaScript files, make sure they have the .js extension.

 Download the Live Server extension in VS Code.
-This will help you in the long run.
+This will be useful to run your code.

 You'll need to link the JavaScript file to your HTML file.
 In order to do that, use the `<script></script>` tags inside the body of your HTML document.
 Inside the first tag, write the name of your js file.